deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 ## 2. Using MATIC

-In return for providing this service of generating a random number, Oracles need to be paid in Matic tokens.
+In return for providing this service of generating a random number, Oracles need to be paid in MATIC tokens.
 This is paid by the contract that requests the randomness, and payment occurs during the request.

 ## 3. Interacting with Chainlink VRF